-We are proud to partner with Facebook to help veterans, military members and their families start and grow their own small businesses.
+We are proud to partner with Meta Boost to help veterans, current military members and their families start and grow their own small businesses.
 Get free resources and find your mentor today.

 How Can SCORE Help Veteran Entrepreneurs?

 SCORE is the nation’s largest network of volunteer, expert business mentors.
 Our network of more than 10,000 mentors can meet with you via phone, video, or email to answer your business questions.

 Some of our mentors also served in the military.
 They understand your challenges because they’ve faced them, too.
 They can help you translate military skills into business success by navigating available services, funding opportunities, government contracts and more.